gradientinstitute/ai-impact-control-panel/README.md

 3. cd to `server/mlserver` and run `./run_dev.sh`.
 This will start the backend server.
-4. Open a new shell, run `poetry shell` in the repo root directory, navigate to `server/deva-ts` and run `yarn start`.
-This will serve the frontend.
+4. Open a new shell, run `poetry shell` in the repo root directory, navigate to `server/deva-ts`.
+5. Run `yarn install` to install the required packages then `yarn start` to serve the frontend.

 ### Testing